py5coding/py5book/integrations/shapely.md

 for more information.

 Pro tip: DO NOT install Shapely from the default conda channel.
-You may end up with an older version of the GEOS library and then frustrate yourself with bugs.
+You may end up with the current version of shapely and old version of the GEOS library.
+You will then frustrate yourself with bugs.

 Development of py5's integration code was done with Shapely version 2.0.
 The previous version, 1.8, should work just as well though.